Barstool Sportsbook, one of the newer names in the US sports betting landscape, has made its way to Arizona.

 Unlike moneylines, totals and spreads, which are for a specific game, futures bets will take longer to determine a result.
 They usually pertain to a championship, season-long accomplishment or individual award.

-This could be betting on the Stanley Cup winner before the season starts, or maybe the winner of the NBA playoffs halfway through the season.
+This could be betting on the Stanley Cup winner before the season starts, or maybe betting on the winner of the NBA playoffs halfway through the season.
 You could also bet on someone from the Suns’ roster to win the MVP or the Defensive Player of the Year award.

 Prop bets, short for proposition bets, are wagers that go beyond picking winners or predicting margins and scores.
 Instead they are side wagers on specific accomplishments or circumstances within a game.